-A lack of competition in the supply of water services can result in unnecessarily high prices, lower quality of service and impede innovation.
+A lack of competition in the supply of water services can result in unnecessarily high prices and a lower quality of service.
+It can also impede innovation.
 Economic regulation can help in solving these problems.

 Through transparent and independent economic regulation we seek to ensure that consumers pay a fair price for water and wastewater services in Queensland.

 We help to ensure regulated monopolies do not spend or charge more than they should for efficient and sustainable services.